 Frequently Cited Standards

-A listing of the most frequently cited standards by Federal OSHA for Poultry Slaughtering and Processing Industry Group (SIC code 2015) is available.
+A listing of the most frequently cited standards by Federal OSHA for Poultry Processing (NAICS Code 311615) is available.

 Hazards and Solutions